What is a Solo 401k Plan?

 Is solo 401K a good idea?

-Yes, solo 401K is a good idea because it will allow you to choose to pay your taxes.
+Yes, a solo 401K is a good idea because it will allow you to choose to pay your taxes.
 As the “company,” all donations you end up making to one’s Solo 401(k) strategy will be income (up to IRS peaks), and any profit growth will indeed be tax-deferred till it is revoked from the plan.

 Do I need an EIN to open a solo 401k?